Unordinary WanderLust

 There are other ways to get to paradise, but something about flying up above the clouds and imagining what awaits you when you come back down to earth is perfect.
 You feel like you conquered something indefinable, but so very real.

 It all started in a cold place.
 But don’t get me wrong, cold places can be extremely beautiful, you just need to be dressed for it.
 I love the tropical lifestyle, but my roots are in snow and ice.
 I met a man once from Australia; the heat was his nemesis, so you never know how it works.
 I am not exactly the “Man from Snowy River, ” but I know the area.
-It’s sandals and boardshorts for me.
-The parka and moonboots are gone.
-I call it downsizing, I also call it smart.
+The parka and moonboots are gone, I call it smart downsizing.
+From now on, it’s sandals and boardshorts for me.
 Planes are amazing – you can completely change your life by sitting in one for a while.
 I recommend you do it.

 I think this image is from the last millennium in Whistler, British Columbia.
 I used to enjoy getting up early, drinking some coffee while sampling some of the local indoor harvest, and going out in search of bears to photograph.
 I stumbled onto this plane setting, and it is one of my all-time favorite images.
 The bear cub was one of three, and its gigantic mother tolerated me.
 Granted, I gave her and her babies the respect they deserved.